dotnet/vscode-dotnet-runtime/vscode-dotnet-runtime-extension/README.md

-# .NET Install Tool for Extension Authors
+# .NET Runtime Install Tool

 [![Version](https://vsmarketplacebadge.apphb.com/version/ms-dotnettools.vscode-dotnet-runtime.svg)](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-runtime) [![Installs](https://vsmarketplacebadge.apphb.com/installs-short/ms-dotnettools.vscode-dotnet-runtime.svg)](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-runtime)

-This extension allows acquisition of the .NET runtime specifically for Visual Studio Code extension authors.
-This tool is intended to be leveraged in extensions that are written in .NET and require .NET to boot pieces of the extension (e.g. a language server).
-The extension is not intended to be used directly by users to install .NET for development.
+This extension provides an API that allows users to ensure a specific version of the .NET Runtime is installed.
+Typically, you would use this extension if you are writing a Visual Studio Code extension that has components that are written in .NET languages, and so require the .NET runtime to be installed.
+This extension is not intended to be used directly by users to install .NET for development purposes, because it only includes the .NET Runtime and not the entire .NET SDK.

-## Goals: Acquiring .NET for extensions
+## Goals: Acquiring .NET Runtimes for extensions

-Prior to the release of this extension, extension authors had no way of knowing if the .NET runtime was installed on their target machines.
+Prior to the release of this extension, extension authors had no way of knowing if the .NET Runtime was installed on their target machines.
 Other solutions had a number of challenges:

-1. **Duplication of .NET runtimes and slow updates**: Each extension was acquiring its own copy of .NET at ~30mb each.
+1. **Duplication of .NET runtimes and slow updates**: Each extension was acquiring its own copy of .NET, wasting disk space.
-2. **Clean up**: When extensions installed .NET in a non-VSCode folder location it was likely to be left behind.
+2. **Clean up**: When extensions installed .NET in a non-VSCode-managed folder location it was likely to be left behind.
-3. **Servicing and floating versions**: It was difficult to ensure that extensions would use the latest releases, particuarly without re-shipping.
+3. **Servicing and floating versions**: It was difficult to ensure that extensions would use the latest releases, particularly without re-shipping their extension.
 4. **Corrupted installations**: Corrupted installations could arise when VS Code was shut down mid-download or unzip.
 5. **Network security policies**: Alternative installation methods could have resulted in errors due to blocking from network security policies.
 6. **Locked down environments**: Some developers are unable to freely install software, requiring the ability to install extensions manually via a VSIX.